Countdown to Kindergarten

 Lunch Supervision: Lunch supervision is provided for students who stay at school for lunch.

 Behaviour: Student conduct and discipline are areas emphasized in St. James-Assiniboia schools.
-Each school has developed a code of behaviour and many augment skill development in this area through the use of conflict managers.
-The Division's goal as set out in the Division's Code of Conduct brochure, is to provide a caring environment which develops creative thinking, a love for learning, self-esteem and respect for others.
+The Division's goal as set out in our Code of Conduct, is to provide a caring environment which develops creative thinking, a love for learning, self-esteem and respect for others.
 The Code of Conduct brochure describes the rights and responsibilities of students, parents and teachers within the Division.

 Internet Use Policies: Acceptable use policies for information technology access are in effect in the St. James Assiniboia School Division.
 Students and parents should read and be familiar with these acceptable use policies.
 All students accessing the Internet from Divisional facilities must have signed and turned in the Student Internet Acceptable Use Agreement and Parent Permission Form which is handed out at the start of the school year.
 Use of the computers in the school with or without a signed form is subject to the rules in the Acceptable Use Policy as all students are provided with the information at various points throughout the year.